Mnuchin urges swift aid bill; ex-Fed chairs want bigger deal

 But Yellen and Bernanke said, “The enormous loss of revenue from the recession, together with the new responsibilities imposed by the pandemic, has put state and local budgets deeply in the red.”

-The two maintained Congress needs to avoid the mistakes made during the Great Recession ten years ago when state and local governments did not get adequate support, making the downturn worse and the subsequent recovery painfully slow.

-The new relief legislation is expected to extend the $660 billion emergency loan program for small businesses with new funding of around $300 billion.
+The new relief legislation is expected to extend the $660 billion emergency loan program for small businesses.
 But the new loans under the Paycheck Protection Program should be awarded on a more focused basis, Mnuchin said, toward smaller businesses and those especially hard-hit by the pandemic and lockdowns of business and commerce.
 Restaurants, hotels and other travel and hospitality businesses figure prominently among them.

 “I think it’s important that we target this to the businesses that are hardest-hit,” Mnuchin testified to the House Small Business Committee.

-Note: This story has been corrected to show that an additional $300 billion was put into the Paycheck Protection Program in April.